magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 ## Template

-Create a template for displaying token details and specify it in the config provider.
-Following is an example of such a config provider:
+Create a template for displaying token details and specify it in the component provider.
+Following is an example of such a component provider:

 {% highlight php startinline=1 %}
 class TokenUiComponentProvider implements TokenUiComponentProviderInterface